 We are artisan growers and distillers of rosemary.
 Our aim is to do one thing and do it well.
 We grow one species of Rosemary - Rosmarinus Officinalis "Herb Cottage" in South Gippsland, Victoria Australia.
-Our Australian soils and conditions mean that we produce Verbonone type rosemary essential oil (GMS available on request).
+Our Australian soils and conditions mean that we produce the very special Verbonone type rosemary essential oil (GMS available on request).
 This is a less common form of rosemary oil and smells more herbaceous and less camphorous, than the more common rosemary oils from the Mediterranean.
 I am often asked what do I like best about this oil.
-I find it incredibly grounding, it makes me feel more balanced and reassured in day to day activities.
+I find it incredibly grounding, it makes me feel more balanced and reassured in day-to-day activities.
 A beautiful book called Portraits in Oils by Phillippe Mailhebiau (pub.
 1995) gives a monograph of the most ancient of oils in which there is reference to, both the symptoms commonly treated with the oil and what he calls the characterology of the oil.
 Here you will find the cultural history of the oil and its uses.
-Rosemary (verbenone) in this realm is a sacred plant associated with ceremonies including death, marriage, fertility and all manner of spiritual myth and legend from which it emerges as both, "the most exceptional and the most uncomplicated, and it is precisely this special character which enables it to b universal and thus prescribed and used by everyone."
+Rosemary (verbenone) in this realm is a sacred plant associated with ceremonies including death, marriage, fertility, and all manner of spiritual myth and legend from which it emerges as both, "the most exceptional and the most uncomplicated, and it is precisely this special character which enables it to be universal and thus prescribed and used by everyone."

 Our philosophy in gardening is to work with local conditions, naturally to allow the plant to prosper.
 Rosemary was chosen to fit with our site conditions.
 Therefore our rosemary is organically produced although not certified.

 Extremely concentrated oil extracted from fresh rosemary by steam passing through the leaves and flowers.
 Oil collects on top of the hydrosol.